Hope on the Hill: Frequently Asked Questions

 Where do children go to school?

-All clients complete an intake with trained staff and COH work with other service providers to ensure clients are placed appropriately.
+All clients complete an intake with trained staff and the Center of Hope works with other service providers to ensure clients are placed appropriately.
 Those with a history of violent crime, sexual offense or domestic violence are screened out.
 There is a zero-tolerance policy for drug and alcohol use.

 Will Lakeridge still be a church?